yangymargaret/REUNION/README.md

 - --neighbor_sel: the number of nearest neighbors used for each peak when performing the pseudo training sample selection, default = 30.
 Please note that $neighbor_sel<=$neighbor.

-- --model_type: the prediction model used in ReDiscover, default = 'LogisticRegression', available values: {'XGBoostClassifier','LogisticRegression'}.
+- --model_type: the prediction model used in ReDiscover, default = 'LogisticRegression', available values: {'LogisticRegression', 'XGBoostClassifier'}.
 ReDiscover supports using the logistric regression model or the XGBoost classifier as the prediction model.

 - --ratio_1